cloudspeech/houdini-talk/short-essay.md

   </template>
 </scri-pt>
 ```

+This snippet means: load that big fat bundle only when the user
+scrolled down so that script-with-a-dash is visible.

 Step 4: do-it-yourself, define the new behaviour &mdash; and nothing else,
 please &mdash; in plain old JavaScript: